baerchen201/LethalShipSort/README.md

 <sub>Command arguments are anything you type after the command: `/command argument1 argument2 ...`</sub>

-Any arguments you pass to the `/sort` command are passed to the script, except for `reload`, which reloads the currently selected script from disk.
+Any arguments you pass to the `/sort` command are passed to the script.

 ### Common errors